Mimi Rocah: Political career

 In December 2019, Rocah announced she would launch a primary challenge against incumbent Westchester County District Attorney Anthony Scarpino, a fellow Democrat.
 She won the primary election and was endorsed by Scarpino against Republican candidate Bruce Bendish.

 Six weeks before the General election was held, Bendish suspended his campaign for district attorney citing 'certain realities' in the race, clearing the way for Rocah to win the election.
 Rocah won the 2020 election for Westchester County District Attorney and was sworn in by her former employer, Preet Bharara, in January 2021.

 Since taking office, Rocah has launched numerous campaigns and policies aimed at combating government impunity and criminal justice reform.
 In July 2021, Rocah announced her office would dismiss all open cannabis possession cases and limited their prosecution going forward.
 She also garnered national press after requesting evidence on New York State Governor Andrew Cuomo, following a state attorney general's report indicating he committed multiple acts of sexual harassment.

 Personal life

-Rocah lives in Scarsdale, New York with her husband David Brian Anders, an attorney and partner at Wachtell, Lipton, Rosen & Katz, and their two children.
-She is Jewish.
+Rocah lives in Scarsdale, New York, with her husband David Brian Anders, an attorney and partner at Wachtell, Lipton, Rosen & Katz.
+Rocah’s father is a Holocaust survivor, and she is a proud zionist Jew.